-- downstream end of site (50 m downstream from mid-point) - · mid-point of site, and - upstream end of site (50 m upstream from mid-point).
+- downstream end of site (50 m downstream from mid-point) - mid-point of site, and - · upstream end of site (50 m upstream from mid-point).

-For each profile, the water depth was measured at 1 m intervals along transects from the left bank to the right bank across the watercourse, with a waypoint recorded on a GPS where the depth profile was recorded (Appendix A).
+For each profile, the water depth was measured at 0.5 m intervals along transects from the left bank to the right bank across the watercourse, with a waypoint recorded on a GPS where the depth profile was recorded (Appendix A).
 On the Mary River, channel depth profiles were recorded from a boat using a Speedtech Portable Handheld Depth Sounder, while on Six Mile Creek, they were recorded on-foot using a weight rope marked at 0.5 m intervals.
-Due to mechanical problems and boat access issues depth profiles could not be recorded at MR4.